Clewes Motorsports gearing up for opening day at Wyant Group Raceway - Saskatoon | Globalnews.ca

 “I looked at the calendar, it must’ve been about last week, and I counted down the days and there was actually 12 days and I said ‘it’s like the 12 days of Christmas’ and I started doing the countdown,” he said.

-The 2017 season at Wyant Group Raceway begins May 27 with the first race scheduled for 6 p.m.
+The 2017 season at Wyant Group Raceway begins May 27, with the first race scheduled for 6 p.m.
+CT.

 Comments